No results were found...

 By creating a memorable experience rather than pushing for another sale, it’s more likely that the buyer will make a referral or a repeat purchase.

-When creating a cart abandonment email, keep the focus on conversion by keeping it simple.
+When creating a cart or checkout abandonment email, put the focus on conversion by keeping it simple.

 Just include: